MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 <br><br>
 The  script can execute the following:

-  1) Uses the indicated YAML or JSON CloudFormation input file to create/deploy resources as specified the input file.
+  1) Uses the indicated YAML or JSON CloudFormation input file to create/deploy resources as specified in the input file.

-  2) Update the deployed resources.
+  2) Updates the deployed resources.

-  3) Delete the deployed resources.
+  3) Deletes the deployed resources.

 <br>